plone/training/plone_training_config/instructions.rst

 It the output says ``INFO Zope Ready to handle requests`` then you are in business.

-If you point your local browser at http://localhost:8080 you see that Plone is running.
+If you point your browser at http://localhost:8080 you see that Plone is running.
 Now create a new Plone site by clicking "Create a new Plone site".
 The username and the password are both "admin" (Never do this on a real site!).

 Now you have a working Plone site up and running and can continue with the next chapter.
+You can stop the running instance anytime using ``ctrl + c``.

 .. warning::